terminalforlife/i3Config/README.md

 * Scripts which allow additional features and help keep the i3 "config" file nice and tidy.
 * For as long as I use i3-wm (I dunno how I could survive without it!), these will surely be updated and maintained.
 * The flag --no-startup-id is attached to all instanced of "exec", to avoid the endless busy cursor.
-* Absolutely no bars, as I consider them unnecessary; this gives you the entire screen to utilize.
 * Support for various XF86 keys, as I use quite a few of those with various keyboards.
 * Support for taking full screenshots as well as "Selectshots", which make use of scrot with the -s flag.
 * Support for floating webcam window at the touch of a button(s) which allows for easier screencasting.